ManuelAloSupsi/ros-course/README.md

   ```

   ### noVNC to visualize the container
-  To visualize the container in execution can be used the noVNC tool, which we can access via the following link
+  To visualize the container in execution the noVNC tool can be used, which can be accessed via the following link
   http://localhost:8080/vnc.html
   <p align="center">
   <img src="Public/Image/vnc.png" style="width: 80%;">